joachimmpanda97/calverter/README.md

 # Calverter

-A simple calculator that you can covert the answer from - to any currency in the world!
+A simple calculator that you can covert your answer from - to any currency in the world!